History of Gwinnett County, Georgia in Timeline

 Gwinnett County, Georgia

-Gwinnett County, Georgia, a core county of Metro Atlanta, is situated approximately 9 miles northeast of Atlanta.
-As of 2020, it is the second-most populous county in Georgia with a population of 957,062.
+Gwinnett County is a populous county in north central Georgia, part of Metro Atlanta and located northeast of Atlanta city limits.
+With a population of over 957,000 in 2020, it ranks as the second-most populous county in the state.
 Lawrenceville serves as its county seat.
 The county derives its name from Button Gwinnett, a signatory of the Declaration of Independence.

 1914: Formation of Barrow County

-In 1914, the northeastern part of Gwinnett County was removed to form a part of the newly created Barrow County.
+In 1914, the northeastern part of Gwinnett County was removed to form part of the newly established Barrow County.

-From 1964, Gwinnett County was a Republican stronghold in presidential elections for many years.
+From 1964, Gwinnett County was largely a Republican stronghold in presidential elections.

 In 1981, the Bona Allen Company in Buford, Georgia, which produced saddles, harnesses, and other leather goods, ceased operations after being in business since 1873.